TheAlgorithms/Rust/CONTRIBUTING.md

 ## Before submitting you PR

-Make sure you ran:
+Make sure you ran
+  * `cargo test`
   * `cargo fmt`
-  * `cargo test`

-and squashed your branch !
+  And that's about it !